To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Experiments

-Fig. \ref{fig:synthe_SNRMR} show the performance of the proposed algorithms under different SNR and missing rates with initial ranks set as the true TT-ranks, and the detailed settings of other parameters are labeled in the figure.
-In all settings, GraphTT-VI obtains the best performance, and GraphTT-opt under fiber and core updates perform similarly.
+Fig. \ref{fig:synthe_SNRMR} shows the performance of the proposed algorithms under different SNR and missing rates with initial ranks set as the true TT-ranks, and the detailed settings of other parameters are labeled in the figure.
+In all settings, GraphTT-VI obtains the best performance, and GraphTT-opt under fiber and core update performs similarly.
 An interesting observation from Fig. \ref{subfig:rsewrtsnr} is that different $\beta_0$ lead to totally different performance under different SNRs, i.e., GraphTT-opt with $\beta_0=5$ performs the best under $-5\text{dB}$ but worst under $20\text{dB}$, and in contrast, with $\beta_0=0.05$ it performs the worst under $-5\text{dB}$ but the best under $20\text{dB}$.
 That is because with large noise, the graph regularization should be considered more important as the observed data are contaminated and not reliable, but with small noise, we can rely more on the observed data and lower the importance of the regularization terms.

-From Fig. \ref{subfig:rsewrtmr} it can be seen that with moderate SNR ($10\text{dB}$) and relative low missing rates, all methods perform similarly.
-However, as the missing rate goes higher, the effects of the choice of parameters becomes more obvious.
-With missing rate from $70\%$ to $90\%$, even with the TT-ranks initialized as the true ones, $\beta_0$ has a significant influence to the performance, e.g., $\beta_0 = 0.5$ provides the best performance, $\beta=0.05$ performs slightly worse but still close to that of $\beta_0=0.5$, and $\beta=5$ leads to unmistakably worse performance.
-This phenomenon is similar to that in Fig. \ref{subfig:converge_tobeta}, and so is the reason.
+From Fig. \ref{subfig:rsewrtmr} it can be seen that with moderate SNR ($10\text{dB}$) and relatively low missing rates, all methods perform similarly.
+However, as the missing rate goes higher, the effects of the choice of parameters become more obvious.
+With missing rate from $80\%$ to $90\%$, even with the TT-ranks initialized as the true ones, $\beta_0$ has a significant influence on the performance, e.g., $\beta_0 = 0.5$ provides the best performance, $\beta=0.05$ performs slightly worse but still close to that of $\beta_0=0.5$, and $\beta=5$ leads to unmistakably worse performance.

+{Fig. \ref{fig:synthe_outlier} shows the performance of the compared methods under various outlier settings, with other parameters specified in the caption.
+This task is particularly challenging---for example, even with a relatively low outlier ratio of $10\%$ and a moderate variance scaling factor $\eta=100$, the resulting $\mathbm X_\sharp + \mathbm W + \mathbm E$ yields an SNR of around 1dB.
+This challenge is further compounded by a high missing rate of $80\%$.
+In Fig. \ref{fig:synthe_outlier}, GraphTT-VI consistently achieves the best overall performance across different outlier ratios and values of $\eta$, reaching an RSE of approximately 0.04 for $\eta\leq 100$ under all tested outlier ratios.
+GraphTT-opt also performs well, but only when the regularization parameter $\beta_{\mathbm{E}}$ is carefully tuned.
+In this case, it achieves the best performance at $\beta_{\mathbm{E}}=0.05$, but degrades significantly for other values.
+These results highlight the effectiveness of the proposed methods in handling outliers, as well as the key advantage of GraphTT-VI---it requires no manual parameter tuning.}